 Do not trim corns or calluses yourself.

-Use an electric razor to shave instead of a manual one.
+Use an electric razor instead of a manual one.

-Warfarin increases your risk of bleeding.
-Call your healthcare provider right away before you take your next dose of warfarin if you have any of these problems:
+Coumadin increases your risk of bleeding.
+Call your health care provider right away before you take your next dose of Coumadin if you have any of these problems:

 A heavier-than-normal period or bleeding between periods